-When the Fellow is assigned to a duty roster for scene call and autopsies, the roster is shared with the permanent medical examiner staff.
+After a one month period of close supervision, the Fellow is assigned to a duty roster for scene call and autopsies.
+The roster is shared with the permanent medical examiner staff.
 Scene call is for 24 hours, commencing at 7:00 a.m.
 Generally, the schedule is such that the Fellow will be assigned for autopsies and scene call once or twice per week and one weekend per month.
 A staff pathologist provides the Fellow with backup help or advice for scene call, and is assigned for autopsies at the same time as the Fellow.